Murder Mystery Game AI

 • Providing logical explanations for misleading evidence, so red herrings feel intentional and believable.

-The Ultimate AI-Powered Murder Mystery Party Game Example
+An AI-Powered Murder Mystery Party Game Example

-The Ultimate AI-Powered Murder Mystery Party Game
+An AI-Powered Murder Mystery Party Game

 Clue Distribution System